dynamic

 dispute = disagreement

-dispute = disagreement or argument
+open to dispute = subject to challenge or argument

 • He was called upon to arbitrate disputes as though he were an unofficial judge, and Rebecca also enjoyed the high opinion most people had for him. (source)